opacut/Randolph/Documents/Bugs.md

 * [x] Hanging rope does not reset when randolph dies in airship
 * [x] The tutorial does not end with the story screen
 * [x] Nullref exception if game is restarted while player is on `ClimbableRope`
+* [x] On death, Randolph doesn't disappear and keeps moving
+* [x] Camera transitions in mountains level